openai/evals/docs/eval-templates.md

 - `choice_strings`: The choices that we expect the model completion to contain given the evaluation prompt.
 For example, `"ABCDE"` or `["Yes", "No", "Unsure"]`.
 Any other choices returned by the model are parsed into `"__invalid__"`.
 - `choice_scores` (optional): A mapping of each choice to its score, which is logged as a metric.
 For example, if a response of `"Yes"` (resp. `"No"`) indicates that the model's original completion was good (resp. bad), we may assign this choice a score of 1 (resp.
 0).
 - `eval_type` (optional): How we expect the model to format its response to the evaluation prompt.
 Currently the supported options are:
   - `"cot_classify"` ("chain-of-thought then classify", i.e., reason then answer) expects that the parsable portion of the response (i.e., the portion containing the choice) will be at the end of the completion.
-We recommend this as the default as it typically provides most accurate model-graded evaluations.
+We recommend this as the default as it typically provides the most accurate model-graded evaluations.
   - `"classify_cot"` (answer then reason) expects that the model response will contain the choice first.
   - `"classify"` expects that the model response will only contain the choice.